MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XVI-Legal-Services-Corporation/part-1600-Definitions/section-1600.1.md

 ##### § 1600.1 Definitions. #####

-Link to an amendment published at 82 FR 37337, Aug.
-10, 2017.

-As used in these regulations, chapter XVI, unless otherwise indicated, the term -
+As used in these regulations, chapter XVI, unless otherwise indicated, the term—

 *Act* means the Legal Services Corporation Act, Pub.
 L. 93-355 (1974), as amended, Pub.
 L. 95-222 (1977), 42 U.S.C.
 2996-29961.